TomSB1423/Obsidian-Darkside20k/Meeting Notes/Term 2/Week 5.md

 ## Meeting
-- #question Can we go over why both electron and nuclear recoils are important?
+- Can we go over why both electron and nuclear recoils are important?
-- #question Point 3. about scandium and potassium
+- Point 3. about scandium and potassium
--
+- TGeoManager
+	- Are different "modes" to view the geometry
+	- Manipulate world volume with a mouse